The eroded limestone dune of the east coast.

 Iguana Conservation

-Limited numbers of the critically endangered Turks and Caicos Islands rock iguana are present on McCartney Cay, yet their numbers may be dropping.
+Limited numbers of the endangered Turks and Caicos Islands rock iguana are present on McCartney Cay, yet their numbers may be dropping.
 On other cays, this has been due to invasive mammals such as cats and rats, which may be getting established on the island.

 Many small uninhabited cays in the Turks and Caicos support populations of iguanas, and these isolated groups are considered a genetic reservoir critical to the conservation of the unique Turks and Caicos Islands Rock Iguana.